thomasgalliker/NCrontab.Scheduler/README.md

 You can use this library in any .NET Standard or .NET Core project.

+### ASP.NET Core Integration
+In ASP.NET Core projects, use following NuGet package: https://www.nuget.org/packages/NCrontab.Scheduler.AspNetCore Use the following command to install NCrontab.Scheduler.AspNetCore using NuGet package manager console:

+    PM> Install-Package NCrontab.Scheduler.AspNetCore

+You can use this library in any ASP.NET Core project which is compatible to .NET Core 3.1 and higher.

 ### API Usage
 #### Creating a Scheduler
 `Scheduler` implements the main scheduler operations.